Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 There are nine issues outstanding that repeat for every summernote text input field.
 I have searched for a solution to this problem but none was forthcoming.
 I discovered it is a known issue using summernote with Django.
-Because styling the text is such a key part of providing a positive user experience to pupil and parent users I have decided to leave these errors as they do not impact the user and removing summernnote would drastically reduce the user experience and functionality of MyPSE.ie.
+Because styling the text is such a key part of providing a positive user experience to pupil and parent users, I have decided to leave these errors as they do not impact the user and removing summernote would drastically reduce the user experience and functionality of MyPSE.ie.

 I will continue to look for a solution to this issue.

-The Passport Form page was passed through the Jigsaw CSS validator and returned no errors.
+The CSS file for the Passport Form page (and all other pages of the site) passes W3C Jigsaw validation with no errors.

 <img src="../docs/testing_images/testing_val_67.png"><br>
 _W3C Jigsaw CSS Validator Testing Screenshot_